ErikDorstel/Aurora/README.md

 #### Start
 The start time determines the switch-on delay of the output signal after the zero crossing of the 50Hz sync signal has been recognized.
 #### Power
-The power is set by the duty cycle of the output signal.
+The power is set by the on-time of the output signal.
 #### Schematic
 The controller is designed for a halfbridge SSTC.
 The 50Hz input sync signal must be 12Volt rms.
 The output line is open collector.
 A schematic you will find within the "documentation" subfolder.
 #### Smartphone Screenshot